Economy of Malawi

-The economy of Malawi is $7.522 billion by gross domestic product as of 2019, and is predominantly agricultural, with about 80% of the population living in rural areas.
-The landlocked country in south central Africa ranks among the world's least developed countries and poorest countries.
+Malawi has a developing economy.
+It generates $7.522 billion by gross domestic product as of 2019, and is predominantly agricultural, with about 80% of the population living in rural areas.
+The landlocked country in south central Africa ranks among the world's poorest and least developed countries.
 Approximately 50% of the population lives below the national poverty line, with 25% living in extreme poverty.

 In 2017, agriculture accounted for about one-third of GDP and about 80% of export revenue.
 The economy depends on substantial inflows of economic assistance from the IMF, the World Bank, and individual donor nations.
 The IMF and World Bank have spearheaded structural reforms in Malawi for decades.